 An immediate outcry arose from all sectors of the society.
 Demonstrations were held in cities including Ibadan, Lagos, Ile-Ife, Modakeke, and Oshogbo.
 At least one protester was killed in Ibadan and others were seriously injured.

 Individuals and organisations announced protests.
 The Lagos State branch of the Nigerian Bar Association (NBA), which accounts for 60% of the nation’s lawyers, called a boycott of the courts to begin on June 30, 1993.

 International organisations, labour unions, religious organisations, and politicians all made statements calling for the recognition of the election.
 Members of the military also protested.
 Many middle-ranking members of the army were not happy with the military’s continued involvement in politics.

 The CD called for one week of nationwide protests to begin on July 5.
-At a June 30 news conference announcing the protests, the CD chairman Dr. Beko Ransome-Kuti urged workers to stay at home, traders and market women to close stalls and cars to stay off roads.
+At a June 30 news conference announcing the protests, the CD chairman Dr Beko Ransome-Kuti urged workers to stay at home, traders and market women to close stalls and cars to stay off the roads.
 Students and youths were urged to organise themselves into civil defence groups and to form and man barricades and make bonfires.

 On the first day of the protests, thousands of youths closed major roads in Lagos and the CD led thousands of marchers to Abiola’s home compound.
 Protests were also held in other cities, including Ibadan, Ilorin, Akure, and Kano.